johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 More interesting is the generation of terms for a non-trivial language.
 A _term generator_ would start with atomic types and successively wrap them in terms defined to have subterms.
 That part can likely be performed with nothing more than knowledge of the grammar.
 There are two issues with this.

 First, the complexity of many programming languages makes re-examining the same terms an enormous waste of time.
 Tracking the explored terms and "resuming" the exploration process would have a lot of value.
 Second, generating the derivations to store and compare along with the syntax is an involved effort.
-Again, It's easy to tag a piece of syntax with the result of execution or typing but information is lost.
+Again, it's easy to tag a piece of syntax with the result of execution or typing but information is lost.

 ## Quick and Dirty